comphilip/koreader-wiki/KOReader-User-Guide.md

 ## Installation
-Except from the reader itself, you also need to install a launcher.
-For the launcher, you can use KPVBooklet or KUAL or both.
+Besides the reader itself, you will also need to install a launcher.
+For that purpose, you can use KPVBooklet or KUAL, or even both.

-  1. jailbreak you kindle, refer to [this post](http://www.mobileread.com/forums/showthread.php?t=198446).
+  1. Jailbreak your Kindle, refer to [this post](http://www.mobileread.com/forums/showthread.php?t=186645).
-  1. install launcher
+  1. Install a launcher
-    * install KPV Booklet, refer to [this wiki](https://github.com/koreader/kpvbooklet/wiki).
+    * Install KPV Booklet, refer to [this wiki](https://github.com/koreader/kpvbooklet/wiki).
-    * install KUAL, refer to [the official post](http://www.mobileread.com/forums/showthread.php?t=203326)
+    * Install KUAL, refer to [the official thread](http://www.mobileread.com/forums/showthread.php?t=203326)
-  1. install KOreader
+  1. Install KOReader
-    1. download the package from [this page](https://github.com/koreader/koreader/wiki/Download).
+    1. Download the latest Kindle package from [this page](https://github.com/koreader/koreader/wiki/Download).
-    1. unzip the whole archive into kindle's root directory
+    1. Unzip the whole archive into the Kindle's USB root directory
-  1. install Stardict dictionary (optional)
+  1. Install Stardict dictionaries (optional)
-    * copy Stardict format dictionary files(*.idx, *.ifo, *.dict) into koreader/data/dict directory.
+    * Copy Stardict format dictionary files (*.idx, *.ifo, *.dict) into the koreader/data/dict directory.
-  1. install Tesseract language data (optional)
+  1. Install Tesseract language data (optional)
-    * copy Tesseract-OCR language data files(eng.*) for Tesseract 3.02 into koreader/data/tessdata directory.
+    * Copy Tesseract-OCR language data files (eng.*) for Tesseract 3.02 into the koreader/data/tessdata directory.

 ## Launching
 ### via KPV Booklet
-Just open any book in native system, all files except for mobi and txt will be opened with KOReader.
+Just open any book from the native system, all files except for mobi and txt will be opened with KOReader.
 ### via KUAL
-After installed KOReader, you will see related entries in KUAL's menu.
-Just tap on it :)
+After installing KOReader, you will see related entries in the KUAL menu.
+Just tap on it :).
+The **(no framework)** variants will kill the native GUI first, and restart it once you've quit KOReader (the goal being to gain some more free RAM).

 ## KOReader Gestures
-KOReader on Kindle Touch/Paperwhite supports various [multi-touch gestures](http://en.wikipedia.org/wiki/Multi-touch#Multi-touch_gestures).
+KOReader on Kindle Touch/PaperWhite supports various [multi-touch gestures](http://en.wikipedia.org/wiki/Multi-touch#Multi-touch_gestures).

-### Features that can be launched by gestures:
+### Features that can be triggered by gestures:
-#### page up
+#### Page Up
-  * single tap on left one quarter of the screen
+  * Single tap on the left (first quarter of the screen)

-#### page down
+#### Page Down
-  * single tap on right three quarters of the screen
+  * Single tap on the right (remaining three quarters of the screen)

-#### display main menu/config menu
+#### Display main menu/config Menu
-  * single tap on the upper center of screen
+  * Single tap on the upper center of the screen

-#### dismiss main/config menu
+#### Dismiss main/config Menu
-  * single tap outside of menu frame
+  * Single tap outside of the menu frame

-#### page turn in menus
+#### Page turn in menus
-  * next page: swipe to left
+  * Next page: swipe to the left
-  * previous page: swipe to right
+  * Previous page: swipe to the right

-#### add/remove bookmark on current page
+#### Add/Remove bookmark on the current page
-  * single tap on the upper right corner
+  * Single tap on the upper right corner

-#### turn on/off flipping mode
+#### Toggle flipping mode
-  * single tap on the upper left corner
+  * Single tap on the upper left corner

-#### set page zoom mode
+#### Set page zoom mode
-  * page: pinch in diagonal direction
+  * Page: Diagonal pinch
-  * pagewidth: pinch in horizontal direction
+  * PageWidth: Horizontal pinch
-  * pageheight: pinch in vertical direction
+  * PageHeight: Vertical pinch
-  * content: spread in diagonal direction
+  * Content: Diagonal zoom
-  * contentwidth: spread in horizontal direction
+  * ContentWidth: Horizontal zoom
-  * contentheight: spread in vertical direction
+  * ContentHeight: Vertical zoom

-#### set screen mode (portrait/landscape)
+#### Set screen rotation (portrait/landscape)
-  * rotate on screen with an angle larger than 15 degree
+  * Rotate on screen with an angle larger than 15 degrees

-#### screenshot
+#### Screenshot
-  * tap on diagonal corners of the screen with two fingers at the same time
+  * Tap on diagonally opposed corners of the screen with two fingers at the same time

 ## Exiting
-Single tap on the "File Manager" title will popup the reader menu from which you can exit Koreader.
+A single tap on the "File Manager" title will make the reader menu popup, from which you can exit KOReader with the Home icon.